Black hole: Mass

-for a black hole of mass M. Black holes with the minimum possible mass satisfying this inequality are called extremal.
-Solutions of Einstein's equations that violate this inequality exist, but they do not possess an event horizon.
-These solutions have so-called naked singularities that can be observed from the outside.
+for a black hole of mass $M$, where $\epsilon_0$ is the vacuum permittivity constant, $c$ is the speed of light and $G$ is the gravitational constant.
+Black holes with the maximum possible combination of charge and spin satisfying this inequality are called extremal black holes.
+Adding a low-mass object with a lot of charge or angular momentum to an extremal black hole would create a so-called naked singularity, a singularity outside of a black hole.
 Because these singularities make the universe inherently unpredictable, many physicists believe they could not exist.
-The weak cosmic censorship hypothesis, proposed by Sir Roger Penrose, rules out the formation of such singularities, when they are created through the gravitational collapse of realistic matter.
-However, this theory has not yet been proven, and some physicists believe that naked singularities could exist.
-It is also unknown whether black holes could even become extremal, forming naked singularities, since natural processes counteract increasing spin and charge when a black hole becomes near-extremal.
+The weak cosmic censorship hypothesis, proposed by Penrose, rules out the formation of such singularities, when they are created through the gravitational collapse of realistic matter.
+This hypothesis remains an important area of study because has not yet been proven and it relates to many aspects of general relativity and quantum gravity.